zachnieto/neatqueueweb/docs/README.md

 ### `/misc nametype`
 #### Description
- Sets whether to use nicknames or discord names (Default: nick).
+ Sets whether to use nicknames or discord names (Default.
 #### Usage: `/misc nametype [type]`
 #### Arguments:
 `type`: *(Required)* The type of names to be used.\